bifurcationkit/BifurcationKit.jl/docs/src/index.md

 - `Base.copyto!(dest, in)` this is required to reduce the allocations by avoiding too many copies

 ## Citations
-- Grant, Paul K., et al. "Interpretation of morphogen gradients by a synthetic bistable circuit."
-Nature communications 11.1 (2020): 1-8.
+- Grant, Paul K., et al. **Interpretation of morphogen gradients by a synthetic bistable circuit.** Nature communications 11.1 (2020)
+- Quentin Cormier. **Long time behavior of a mean-field model of interacting spiking neurons.
+Probability** Université Cote d'Azur, 2021